-Cubs agree to 1-year deal with left-hander Brett Anderson
+Cubs agree to $3.5 million, 1-year deal with Brett Anderson

-CHICAGO (AP) -- The World Series champion Chicago Cubs added pitching depth, finalizing a one-year contract with left-hander Brett Anderson.
+CHICAGO (AP) -- The World Series champion Chicago Cubs added pitching depth, finalizing a $3.5 million, one-year contract with left-hander Brett Anderson on Thursday.

-Anderson figures to compete with Mike Montgomery for the fifth spot in the rotation behind Jon Lester, Kyle Hendricks, Jake Arrieta and John Lackey.
+Anderson, who can make an additional $6.5 million in bonuses based on starts, figures to compete with Mike Montgomery for the fifth spot in the rotation behind Jon Lester, Kyle Hendricks, Jake Arrieta and John Lackey.
 Anderson has dealt with several injuries during eight big league seasons and was limited to three starts and one relief appearance with the Los Angeles Dodgers last year.

 Anderson was sidelined until August because of surgery for a bulging disk in his back and developed a blister on his pitching hand that limited him to two games in September.